-The amount of sunlight you need to make vitamin D depends on several factors, including the UV level, your skin type and your lifestyle.
-UV levels vary across Australia, throughout the year and throughout the day.
-This means, the amount of time you need to be in the sun to get enough vitamin D will be different depending on your location, the season, the time of day, cloud coverage and the environment.
+UV radiation from the sun causes skin cancer, but it is also the best natural source of vitamin D, which is needed to develop and maintain strong and healthy bones.
+The amount of sunlight you need for vitamin D depends on several factors, including the UV level, your skin type and your lifestyle.
+UV levels vary across Australia, so the time you need to spend in the sun will be determined by your location, the season and time of day, cloud coverage and the environment.

 Use a combination of measures to protect your skin from the sun.